antonioguj/bronchinet/README.md

 Example usage
 ------------

 We provide a trained U-Net model with this software, that we used for evaluation on the public EXACT'09 dataset.
 You can use this model to compute airway segmentations on your own CT data.
-We also provide a docker image with which you can test the trained model within a docker container.
 To do this:

 1. Prepare a folder with your own data, following the steps above in "Prepare Data Directory" ("Airways" are not needed)

 2. Prepare a working directory, following the steps above in "Prepare Working Directory".
-Copy there the folder "./models" from this repo
+Copy there the folder "models" from this repo

 3. Run script: "bash models/run_model_trained.sh <path_your_input_data> <path_output_results> --local"